Deadline approaching for election-related letters

 You have free articles remaining.

+Payment may not be submitted electronically.
+A Journal Times representative will contact you for payment.

-Election letters received before the deadline will be published in The Journal Times through Friday, Feb.
+Election letters will be published in The Journal Times through Friday, Feb.
 14.